arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 nicla::leds.setColor(off);
 delay(1000);
 ```
-Here's a complete example code to blink the built-in I2C RGB LED of the Nicla Voice:
+Here you can find a complete example code to blink the built-in I2C RGB LED of the Nicla Voice:

 ```arduino
 // Include the Nicla System header to access the built-in RGB LED functions